personalSol/devNotes/0 - inbox/java oops pillars.md

 - A subclass **overrides** a method from its superclass
 - The actual method that runs is based on the **object type**, not the reference type
 - Happens at **runtime**
+- we use `@Override` at top of method when we rewrite the same method in different class. it's not complusory but preffered.

 ```java
 class Animal {